 Tenants can be assured that all our Landlords provide proof of ownership and Landlord Registration details of their property.
-Castle Estates has no Tenant Fees payable other than a refundable reservation deposit as detailed in this guide and is subject to the Letting Agent Code of Practice (Scotland) Act Regulations 2016 and our Letting Agent Registration Number is LARN1810008
+Castle Estates has no Tenant Fees payable other than a refundable reservation deposit as detailed in this guide.
+Castle Estates is subject to the Letting Agent Code of Practice (Scotland) Act Regulations 2016 and our Letting Agent Registration Number is LARN1810008

 This information is intended to inform tenants of certain important information and matters they need to be aware of as their application is processed moving into the property and vacating at the end of the tenancy